 Ryan, the third child, graduated from Mt.
 Vernon High School in 2019, where he was active in FFA, Future Business Leaders of America (FBLA) and Votech.
 Ryan was also a member of the Heritage Livestock Riding Center and the United States Mounted Games Association.
 He has competed in US Pony Club Prince Philip Cup among the top four junior mounted games teams.
 Ryan has also tried his hand at Polo.
 He is a 2021 graduate of Northeastern Oklahoma A&M College where he team roped on the rodeo team with his horse 5.
 Ryan still enjoys team roping on 5, competing in ranch rodeos, swapping tack, and selling horses.
 Ryan has started his own tack company, Bar Double R Tack, so contact him with any of your tack needs.

 The youngest child is Sean.
 He enjoys riding and playing baseball.
 Sean plays on several traveling teams for baseball, and has been playing on Varsity at Mt.
 Vernon since he was a Freshman.
 He was a member of Heritage Livestock Riding Center and competed on his pony Hershey in Mounted Games and showed Meghan’s pony, Frito Bandito on the local Hunter/Jumper Circuit.
 He has competed in US Pony Club Prince Philip Cup among the top four junior mounted games teams in the country.
-Sean is a sophomore at Mt.
+Sean is a Junior at Mt.
 Vernon High School, where he plays Varsity baseball.
 He is committed to play baseball at Allen County College after graduation.
 Sean also enjoys team roping, working with his colt Smart Lil Ranchero, raising cattle, and riding around the ranch with his dog Trout.